microsoft/CognitiveServicesLanguageUtilities/CustomTextAnalytics.FileFormatConverter/readme.md

 ##  How to use

-- First download the conversion cli tool [here](FileConverter.exe).
+- First download [this package](FileConverter.rar) and unzip to extract the cli tool.
 - Second, open your terminal/cmd/powershell in same dir as the exe file.
 <br>(Or add that dir to your PATH env variable to run from anywhere)
 - Then, run the following command: